sepisoad/sqt/readme.md

 ![logo](docs/sqt_idx.png)

 ## wad command
-- ❌ `info`: use this to get some details about a .WAD file
+- ✅ `info`: use this to get some details about a .WAD file
-- ❌ `list`: use this to list items in a .WAD file
+- ✅ `list`: use this to list items in a .WAD file
-- ❌ `extract`: use this to extract items in a .WAD file
+- ✅ `extract`: use this to extract items in a .WAD file
 - ❌ `create`: use this to create a .WAD file

+## tex command
+- ❌ `info`: use this to get some details about a .TEX file
+- ❌ `decode`: use this to decode a .TEX file into a .png image
+- ❌ `encode`: use this to encode a .png image into a .TEX file

 ## other file types to cover soon
+- TEX
 - NAV
 - BSP
 - LIT